andrecrjr/alexandria-crud/backend/alexandria-api/README.md

 - [x] Create a alexa intent to update some item in my collection database

+- [] Create a alexa intent to set a new item in my collection database instead update

 - [] Search Content Pagination

 - [] Content genre CRUD API